|

 Put heat into the ground over the summer.
 Extract that heat over the winter.

 Soil has high thermal inertia.
 Heat travels through soil slowly.
-When you put heat in it hasn't travelled far by conduction.
-You keep your heat to extract when you want it.
+When you put heat in, months later it hasn't travelled far by conduction.
+You could keep your heat to extract when you want it.

-Whether you can just flow water through it to heat up, or whether you need a heat pump to extract your heat, I don't yet know.
+Whether you can just flow water through the heated soil to heat the soil up, or whether you need a heat pump to extract your heat, I don't yet know.

 However, you extract heat with a heat pump a lot more easily from your UTES at an elevated temperature, compared to struggling to extract heat from a source below freezing.